huho28/Arch_Linux/TroubleShooting.md

 | `lsmod \| grep vbox`                     | List loaded vbox modules    |
 | `VBoxClient-all`                        | Run guest client in XFCE    |

----

-Feel free to adjust these steps for your particular setup!